 Though she retired from the nonprofit field in 2007, Carolyn continues to be community focused.
 During her estate planning process, Carolyn turned to the North Texas Community Foundation for assistance with planned giving.
 Investing philanthropic resources to better the community is paramount to the grandmother of nine and great-grandmother of eleven.
 By naming the Community Foundation as a beneficiary in her will, Carolyn is ensuring that the work of the nonprofits she is most passionate about will endure for generations to come.

 “It’s important to me to invest here because my family is here—this is our home, our community,” Carolyn Martchenke.

 Carolyn devoted her career to building nonprofit capacity.
 Now through the Traupe-Martchenke Family Fund, Carolyn is entrusting the North Texas Community Foundation with her legacy of nonprofit leadership and her commitment to helping those in need.

-For more information about setting up a legacy fund, please contact Vicki Andrews, Director of Donor Services, at firstname.lastname@example.org or 817.877.0702.
+For more information about setting up a legacy fund, please contact Vicki Andrews, Director of Donor Relations, at firstname.lastname@example.org or 817.877.0702.